Photographs of Perth, Western Australia Home | Localities | Subjects | About

 Perth City

-Reconstruction work on Perth station has begun - the ultimate aim is moving the Freantle tracks then partially covering them so that better access is provided between Perth City and Northbridge.
+Reconstruction work on Perth station has begun - the ultimate aim is moving the Fremantle tracks then partially covering them so that better access is provided between Perth City and Northbridge.
 In this photo, the old wooden bridge is gone and west-bound tracks have been lifted.
 December 2011

 Perth City